wtokumaru/backend/README.md

 # Navigate to http://localhost/, if you get a 502 error postgres likely has not been initialized yet,
 #   try again in a few seconds
 ```
+Use `docker-compose down` to stop hosting when you are done.

 ## Local Development
 1) Create a python virtualenv, activate it, and install the package requirements: